Fake1prog/126FinalProj/ReadME.md

 # AI THINKS SO!

 **AI THINKS SO!** is a web-based, real-time multiplayer quiz platform powered by AI.
 Users can log in or register, create AI-generated quizzes on any topic and difficulty level, host live quiz sessions, and invite friends to join using a 6-character join code.
 Participants answer questions in real time, earn points, and see live leaderboards.
-The platform is built with Django (Python) on the back end and vanilla JavaScript, HTML, and CSS on the front end.
+The platform is built with Django (Python) on the back end and JavaScript, HTML, and CSS on the front end.

 ---